 Enabling environment: The MSG ensured that reporting requirements for companies were harmonised with German legislation (national transposition of the EU Accounting Directive 2013/34/EU).
 This affected the selection of the companies as well as an adjustment to the reporting deadline for (non capital-market oriented) to match the timeframe given by the regulation for the preparation of payment reports (from 30 June to 31 December 2017).

+In the commonly agreed communication strategy of the D-EITI the MSG outlined the strategy to inform, convince and support companies in detail (see pillar one of the strategy).
+The business associations are identified as key disseminators in the strategy.

 A key obstacle to the participation of companies to the EITI process in terms of data submission is the stringent tax secrecy laws.
-TheD-EITI secretariat had undertaken several outreach efforts to companies to explain the EITI’s goal and reporting requirements for companies.
-The secretariat has also sent a 19-page guide on how to submit data for companies and has provided templates for data collection and waivers.
+The companies, business associations and the IA with support of the government and the D-EITI secretariat had undertaken several outreach efforts to companies to explain the EITI’s goal and reporting requirements for companies.
+The MSG, with support of the IA, drafted a 19-page guide on how to submit data for companies and has provided templates for data collection and waivers.
 These documents were accompanied by guidance, prepared by the Independent Administrator (IA).

 Stakeholder views